-- Cloud Computing: VMware provides cloud computing solutions, including VMware Cloud on AWS, which allows customers to run their VMware workloads on the Amazon Web Services (AWS) cloud infrastructure.
+- Cloud Computing: With VMware’s cloud computing solutions, including VMware Cloud on AWS, clients can effectively operate their VMware workloads on the AWS cloud infrastructure.

 - Application Compatibility: VMware enables organizations to run legacy applications that are not compatible with modern operating systems or hardware by creating a virtual environment that emulates the necessary components.

 Benefits of VMware